graze/telnet-client/README.md

 ```

 ## Usage
-The `build` method will return a `TelnetClient` instance with an open socket to the remote sever identified by `$dsn`.
+Use the `build` method to return a `TelnetClientInterface` instance.
+This will hold an open socket to the remote sever identified by `$dsn`.
 The `execute` method can then be used to write `$command` to the socket.
-Once a command is sent, the socket is read until a line ending is encountered, immediately preceeded by either a prompt or an error prompt.
+Once a command is sent, the socket is read until a specific sequence is encountered.
+This would be line ending immediately preceeded by either a prompt or an error prompt.

 ### Basic usage
 ``` php